 Effective December 1, 2006, the Company acquired a 40% working interest in Block 5 offshore Angola.
 The seven year contract awarded the Company exploration rights to approximately 1.4 million acres offshore Angola.
-The Company has acquired 1,175 square kilometers of seismic data over a portion of Block 5 and is interpreting the seismic data.
-A first exploration well could be expected late 2008 or in early 2009.
+The Company has acquired approximately 1,700 square kilometers of seismic data over a portion of Block 5.
+Depending on members of the consortium agreeing on the well objective and rig availability, drilling an exploration well is expected to occur in late-2009.